How to Look After Your Little Star Jewellery

-Silver Jewellery will naturally tarnish over time so we have added rhodium plating to all of the pieces to maintain to the perfect shine longer, but please always protect your jewellery.
+Silver Jewellery will naturally tarnish over time, so we suggest polishing it with a silver cleaning cloth and always please protect your jewellery.
 Although a few scratches are to be expected over time please try to avoid chemicals, prolonged sunlight and extreme heat or cold to minimise these effects.

 We recommend removing jewellery when you shower or bathe and particularly when on the beach, in the sea and in chlorinated water.

 Avoid spraying perfume or applying creams directly onto your jewellery.

 Using a soft cloth is an effective way to keep Silver, Gold and Rose Gold Plated jewellery looking shiny and lustrous.
 A silver cleaner can also be used to clean sterling silver pieces if tarnished.
 Do not use paper towels to clean metal as they can cause scratching.